-Here are some of my favourite places, plus a piece of advice: ditch the milk and the sugar, so you can appreciate all the natural flavours and aromas of a real cup of coffee!
+Here are some of my favourite places, plus a piece of advice: ditch the milk and the sugar, so you can appreciate all the natural flavours and aromas of a real cup of freshly brewed black coffee!

 I learned that Amor Perfecto was among the first coffee shops to start offering specialty coffee in Bogota back in the 1990s.
 At the time, the idea of keeping the finest quality coffee in Colombia was revolutionary, and most people hadn’t even heard of the term ‘specialty coffee’.
 My favourite Amor Perfecto is a cosy local café in the peaceful Chapinero Alto neighbourhood, popular with expats.
 It has a coffee lab where they roast their own coffee and shelves full of bags of coffee cultivated in the different coffee-producing regions of Colombia.
 Each bag of coffee has a table on the front with the name of the region where the coffee was grown, and a description of the flavours, body, aroma, fragrance, acidity and sweetness of that particular coffee.
 Some of the staff speak English and can advise you which coffee to try and which preparation method would be best.
 This is a great place to go if you want to get out of the house, have a coffee and get some work done.
 They have a good Wi-Fi connection and power-points by each table.

 Arte y Pasión café: Escuela de Baristas

 There’s the ‘Escuela de Baristas’ in the Candelaria, which trains baristas to become experts at making coffee, and another one about seven blocks north with a larger seating area.
 The one in the Candelaria is often frequented by students from the local universities, so if it’s full, head to the other one or walk a few blocks to Cafe REC on the corner of calle 6 and cra 6.

 San Felipe: On the corner of Calle 74 and Carrera 23.